gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Interaction with the `model { }` block.
-- Injection of inputs into component constructor.
 - Need to be able to register any type of component, not just libraries

-### Story: Custom plugin uses rule to declare custom library type
+### Story: Custom plugin uses rule to declare custom component type

 To avoid a future explosion of nested annotations, this story switches the mechanism for declaring a custom library type to use an annotated method, rather than a type annotation.

+This story also expands on the previous one by expanding the functionality to include any component type, not just `LibrarySpec` subtypes.

 When a rule method with the `@ComponentType` annotation is found, the method is inspected to determine the type based on the generic type of the `ComponentTypeBuilder` input.
 The ComponentTypeBuilder implementation will then register a rule that will register a factory with the `ComponentSpecContainer` when the default implementation is set.

-### User visible changes
+#### User visible changes

     class MySamplePlugin implements Plugin<Project> {
         @RuleSource